Bluetooth-enabled medical implant may help manage chronic disease

 The new device is implanted under the skin and uses a nanofluidic membrane made with similar technology used in the silicon semiconductor industry.

 The drug dosage and schedule can be tailored to each patient, and the implant delivers the drugs for many months, even a year, before refills are needed.
-(AGENCIES)
+(PTI)

 Editorial